 How to Get Back to "Normal"

-Whether you’re a reservist or full-time military person, your return from war means the embrace of family and friends, and resuming everyday life.
-Even before the rejoicing over your safe return subsides, you ’ll be trying to find your way back to what’s normal again.
+Whether you’re a reservist or full-time military person, your return from deployment means the embrace of family and friends, and resuming everyday life.
+Even before the rejoicing over your safe return subsides, you ’ll be trying to find your way back to what’s "normal" again.

 Here are some tips to help you through this time of transition:

 - Realize the reunion is more than just coming home.
 It’s a major event for the people in your life -- maybe even bigger than the separation.
 In fact, research shows that reunion can cause more stress in people’s lives than deployment.
 That’s not to say that returning service members and their family and friends aren’t happy about the homecoming.
 They’re usually ecstatic.
 The stress comes from the changes that have taken place and concern for what life will now be like.

 - Spend time with family and friends.
 For months, the people who are closest to you have been living with the fear of something happening to you.
 Make a special effort to spend time with them or, if they are far away, call often to support and reassure them.